jronallo/video-sprites/README.md

 Output: Output directory.
 (Default: Current working directory with "output" directory.)

 URL base: base URL to use for

+Clean: Optional.
+Clear the output directory for files named like the input file before execution.
+(Defaults to false)

 ```shell
 video-sprites --interval 5 --width 200 --columns 5 --keepgenerated --input . --output ./output